-The experiments were conducted in the Nepf Fluid Mechanics lab at MIT in a 24-m-long, 38-109 cm-wide, 60-cm-tall water channel (Fig. 1).
-The individual plant experiments (denoted by IE, Fig. 110 1a) provided synchronized measurements of plant drag and free surface displacement, as well as 111 3-dimensional velocity profiles provided as raw data, phase-averaged data, and statistical data.
-112 113 Additionally, a link to videos capturing the motion of the plants are provided.
-The meadow experiments (denoted by ME, Fig. 1b) provide time-varying measurements of free surface 114 displacement along the meadow at 10 and 15 cm intervals, as well as velocity profiles upstream of 115 116 and within the meadow with 1 to 2 cm vertical resolution.
-This dataset can facilitate the 117 development and validation of dynamic marsh plant models, enhance predictions of marsh plant drag, and deepen our understanding of vegetation-induced turbulence, the evolution of flow 118 119 structure within a canopy, and the transformation and dissipation of waves in natural salt marshes.
+The experiments were conducted in the Nepf Fluid Mechanics lab at MIT in a 24 m long, 38 cm wide, 60 cm tall water channel (Fig. 1).
+The individual plant experiments (denoted by IE, Fig. 1a) provided synchronized measurements of plant drag and free-surface displacement, as well as threedimensional velocity profiles provided as raw data, phaseaveraged data, and statistical data.
+Additionally, a link to videos capturing the motion of the plants is provided.
+The meadow experiments (denoted by ME, Fig. 1b) provide timevarying measurements of free-surface displacement along the meadow at 10 and 15 cm intervals, as well as velocity profiles upstream of and within the meadow with 1 to 2 cm vertical resolution.
+This dataset can facilitate the development and validation of dynamic marsh plant models, enhance predictions of marsh plant drag, and deepen our understanding of vegetation-induced turbulence, the evolution of flow structure within a canopy, and the transformation and dissipation of waves in natural salt marshes.

-Monochromatic waves were used in all cases, with waves generated with a piston-type wavemaker.
-A beach with 1:5 slope and covered with a layer of 10-cm thick coconut fiber was located at the downstream end of the channel, which limited the wave reflection to $7\% \pm 3\%$ for the tested conditions.
-Following currents (propagating in the same direction as the waves) were generated by a variable speed pump.
+Monochromatic waves were used in all cases, with waves generated with a piston-type wave maker.
+A beach with 1 : 5 slope covered with a layer of 10 cm thick coconut fiber was located at the downstream end of the channel, which limited the wave reflection to $7\% \pm 3\%$ for the tested conditions.
+Following currents (propagating in the same direction as the waves) were generated by a variable-speed pump.
 Two bricks elevated the beach by 9 cm above the bed to allow the current to pass.